Serving the World

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”
 Matthew 35-36

-We live our faith by serving the world - both financially through Educational Grants and through deeds.
+We live our faith by serving the world.

-• The Upper Lancaster County Food Pantry (aka The Church of the Purple Shirts!) serves on the 2nd Thursday of each month.
-Five churches gather together to provide food for our neighbors in need.
-We prepare bags and boxes of groceries, fresh produce and frozen meat in the morning, and starting at 1 pm, we distribute them to families waiting in cars.
-We currently serve over 100 families (over 300 individuals).
+• The Upper Lancaster Community Food Pantry provides food to people in our community on the 2nd Thursday of each month.
+Volunteers from around the Northern Next gather together to provide food for our neighbors in need.
+We prepare bags and boxes of groceries, fresh produce and frozen meat in the morning, and starting at 12 pm, we distribute them to families waiting in cars.
+We currently serve around 135 families (over 400 individuals).
 Even dogs and cats get fed!
 Volunteers are always welcome.
-Just show up at Trinity Pavilion between 10-4 and we’ll find a purple shirt and a spot for you.
+Just show up at Trinity Pavilion between 9 am - 3 pm and we’ll find a spot for you.
 Come check us out.

 • In conjunction with Bay Aging and Trinity, we volunteer for two months in the Spring and one month in the Fall to distribute meals to homebound people in our community.
 It takes only a few hours on a Monday morning, but the clients receive a week of food, which might be the only good meals they have all week.